 Rope manufacturers publish minimum (or average) break loads for their ropes and therefore all rope production is designed to achieve this rather than concentrating solely on the finished diameter.

 When your new rope arrives, it will be in a 'relaxed' state, and consequently may look slightly 'fatter' than the given diameter.

-Attempting to measure the diameter - by eye, with a tape measure or even callipers - before it has stretched out to a working diameter isn't likely to produce an accurate result.
+Attempting to measure the diameter of a new rope - by eye, with a tape measure or even callipers - before it has stretched out to a working diameter isn't likely to produce an accurate result.

 N.B.
-Most of the feedback we receive on rope diameter is that the rope is too fat.
+The majority of feedback regarding new rope diameter is that the rope is too large.